01908 605027

 To support your child at home you could:

-• Discuss how you might use spreadsheets in your life.
+• Discuss how you use the internet in your life.

 Art and Design